11 DDoS Protection Software Companies

 7 Publicly Traded DDoS Protection Software Companies

-Arbor Networks was acquired last year by a publicly traded cybersecurity firm called NetScout (NASDAQ:NTCT) which we noted before as one of the top-10 cybersecurity stocks to invest in.
+Arbor Networks was acquired last year by a publicly-traded cybersecurity firm called NetScout (NASDAQ:NTCT) which we noted before as one of the top-10 cybersecurity stocks to invest in.
 Cisco and Arbor Networks have partnered to offer DDoS solutions which is a powerful move since Cisco is a dominant provider of the routers and switches that act as the backbone of the Internet.
 Arbor Networks cited one of the reasons for establishing the partnership was that the size of DDoS attacks has grown +4,900% in the past 10 years and closer collaboration is needed to stop the attacks more effectively.
-The below diagram about the relationship of these two companies presents some interesting facts about DDoS attacks and the Arbor Networks solution:
+The below diagram about the relationship between these two companies presents some interesting facts about DDoS attacks and the Arbor Networks solution:

 Arbor Networks has over 1,200 clients around the world including 90% of Tier 1 internet service providers (ISPs) globally.
 They claim to have visibility into 1/3 of all internet traffic globally.

 Founded back in 1996, Seattle based F5 Networks (NASDAQ:FFIV) is a $7.8 billion company that started out by offering load balancing services and then moved on to specialize in application delivery networking (ADN) technology.
 F5 acquired Defense.Net, Inc. a privately-held provider of cloud-based security services for protecting data centers from distributed denial-of-service (DDoS) attacks back in 2014.